I Left Azure Functions Behind. Go Durable Functions Might Bring Me Back.

 return nil, provider.Send(msg)

-}That WaitForSingleEvent is the whole point.
+}That WaitForSingleEvent call is the part I care about.
 The orchestration sleeps with nothing running, survives a process restart, and resumes exactly where it left off when the webhook fires.
-That's the part I keep rebuilding by hand.
+I keep rebuilding that exact sleep-then-resume behavior by hand, and mine has never come out this short.

-The piece that made me sit up is the Durable Task Scheduler — the managed backend that works with Durable Functions and the standalone Durable Task SDKs.
-The engine isn't welded to the Functions host anymore.
-So I could get real durable-workflow semantics in my own Go container on Container Apps, backed by a managed scheduler — no C# rewrite, no surrendering to the Functions host.
-Same language, same lineage, my choice of where it runs.
+The Durable Task Scheduler is what made me sit up, though: a managed backend that works with Durable Functions and with the standalone Durable Task SDKs.
+The engine isn't welded to the Functions host anymore, which means I could get real durable-workflow semantics in my own Go container on Container Apps, backed by a managed scheduler.
+No C# rewrite, no surrendering my deployment to the Functions host, and the engine underneath would still be the same one .NET Durable Functions runs on.

-I'm not moving anything critical onto this today. durabletask-go says plainly it's a work-in-progress that shouldn't run production workloads, and the Go SDK is still experimental.
+I'm not moving anything critical onto this today. durabletask-go is upfront that it's a work-in-progress that shouldn't run production workloads, and the Go SDK is still experimental.
 They're right, and I'll take them at their word.

 Comments (0)